kaisermann/textlooper/README.md

 ## Whaaaaat?

-* A very lightweight text content looper.
+* A very lightweight text content looper based on CSS animations.
 * This script uses a **@keyframe** animation to animate elements.
 That said, I highly recommend using [**Animate.css**](https://daneden.github.io/animate.css/).
     * Classes used "animated animationName"